zerotier/ZeroTierOne/service/README.md

 The network member list includes both authorized and unauthorized members.
 DELETE unauthorized members to remove them from the list.

 Relays, IP assignment pools, and rules are edited via direct POSTs to the network object.
 New values replace all previous values.

+(\*) Required column: these fields are required to set up a basic IPv4 network that can transport packets.

 **Relay object format:**